sami-badawi/shapelogic-scala/docs/knowledge.md

 A database could easily represent the OCR data above.

-### Adhoc local representation ###
+### Adhoc Local Representation ###

-It is effective and natural.
-It it just hard to combine and reason with.
+It is natural and space efficient, but hard to combine and reason with:

+One algorithms looks for a list of lines.
+Another combine them into polygons.
+Inside the polygons there are lists of lines.
+It is a big redundant mess.
+But effective for specialized recognition tasks.